 Death of Web CMS?
 Hardly.
 Websites still need to be powered by content technologies.
 But those same technologies need agility, the analysts say, because consumers want relevant content experiences in multiple channels.
 That’s why it’s still more important than ever to conduct a thorough web content management (WCM) selection process.
 Hastily-selected WCM platforms will create plenty of adventure and excitement for you and your team.
 It just won't be the sort of excitement you expected.

-Get into bed with the wrong CMS and easy tasks become hard and leverage turns to roadblocks.
-Ultimately, your organization won't realize the promise of return on investment (ROI) that justified the project in the first place.So let’s talk strategy for an effective Web CMS selection process.
+The wrong CMS means your organization won't realize the promise of return on investment (ROI) that justified the project in the first place.So let’s first answer the question, "What is a content management system?" and then talk strategy for how to choose a CMS.

 - Support: This may be limited to basic product patches and may include services like hosting, user mentoring, strategic guidance, or even web development.

 - Vision: "The way the vendor sees the market and the role of the product will determine the product roadmap.
 If the customer and the vendor are aligned, then desirable features will continually be added and the product will grow with the customer.
 If they are not, then the new features will probably be unwanted and clutter the product," says Gottlieb.